Tap to calculate BPM

 - Choreographing dance routines to music tempo.

-- Creating workout playlists with specific BPM ranges for different exercise intensities.
+- Creating workout playlists with target BPM ranges.

 Frequently Asked Questions